ibm-cloud-docs/rise-with-sap-on-powervs/surround/solution-guides-by-platform.md

 IBM Cloud services is a suite of Platform as a Service (PaaS), and Software as a Service (SaaS) offerings hosted on the IBM Cloud platform.
 With these offerings you can consume the service without managing the infrastructure and software.
 To view these services see the IBM Cloud [Catalog](https://cloud.ibm.com/catalog?label%3Aservices=services#ibm_products).
 The following reference architectures are documented for non-RISE, non-SAP on IBM Cloud Services:

-* [IBM Cloud Databases](/docs/cloud-databases) - The IBM Cloud® Databases portfolio contains database-as-a-service offerings on IBM Cloud, including the following
+* [IBM Cloud Databases](/docs/cloud-databases) - The IBM Cloud&reg; Databases portfolio contains database-as-a-service offerings on IBM Cloud, including the following

     * [IBM Cloud Databases for PostgreSQL](/docs/databases-for-postgresql).
     * [IBM Cloud Databases for MongoDB](/docs/databases-for-mongodb).